wholingfei/spexwavepy/docs/source/example.rst

    Wavefront curvature obtained from XSS and XST techniques.

 The results from the two techniques match with each other.
-Further, we can plot the tracking coefficient also.
-The tracking coefficient is stored in ``resX`` and/or ``resY`` parameters of :py:class:`~spexwavepy.trackfun.Tracking` class.
+Further, we can also plot the tracking coefficient.
+The tracking coefficient is stored in ``resX`` and/or ``resY`` attribute of :py:class:`~spexwavepy.trackfun.Tracking` class.

 .. figure:: _static/XSTvsXSS_3.png